QuickCorp/QCObjects/CONTRIBUTING.md

 The following is a set of guidelines for contributing to QCObjects, which is hosted in the [Quickcorp Organization](https://github.com/quickcorp) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+Any contribution code, comment, issue and or request must be written in English.

 ## Table Of Contents

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->